You are here:

 Pernicious anemia.
 A potentially dangerous form of anemia, usually caused by an autoimmune process, which results in a deficiency of vitamin B12.

 Rheumatoid arthritis.
 An autoimmune disease that targets primarily the membrane lining the joints, leading to pain, stiffness, swelling, and joint deformity.

 Systemic lupus erythematosus.
 A chronic autoimmune disease of the connective tissue that can attack and damage the skin, joints, blood vessels, and internal organs.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this booklet: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS, NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver.
-A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, for assistance in the preparation of an updated version of this booklet.
-Mary Anne Dunkin was the original author of a previous version of this booklet.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia, PA; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS/NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver, CO.
+A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, CA. Mary Anne Dunkin was the original author of a previous version of this publication.

 For Your Information

 This publication contains information about medications used to treat the health condition discussed here.
 When this publication was developed, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.

 For updates and for any questions about any medications you are taking, please contact

 For additional information on specific medications, visit Drugs@FDA at http://www.accessdata.fda.gov/scripts/cder/daf/.
 Drugs@FDA is a searchable catalog of FDA-approved drug products.